karthik-muth/https-karthik-muth.github.io-/women_invests/reasons.md

-### Three reasons why women are better in investing
+### Three reasons why women are better at investing

 <br>

 Moa Langemark, an Analyst at Avanza [said](https://investors.avanza.se/media/press/2022/kvinnor-investerar-dubbelt-sa-bra-som-man):
-- Women invest more in bonds and men more in stocks.
-People with more bonds earn more.
+- Women invest more in interest-bearing bond funds and men more in stocks.
+People who invest more in funds earn more.
 - Women have a more passive strategy and make less risky investments.
 They have historically avoided panic-selling during stock market crash events.
 - Women tend to invest in companies they know well and whose products and services they use themselves.